Frequently Asked Questions

 List of questions

-The personal statement is intended to provide space for a description of your unique career path, and to “describe why you are well suited for your proposed role relevant to the application” (TCV instructions), or more precisely, “how and in what way your academic, professional or personal background enables you to meet the objectives of the program and carry out the current research proposal” (CV-FRQ instructions).
+The personal statement is intended to provide space for a description of your unique career path, and to “describe why you are well suited for your proposed role relevant to the application” (TCV instructions).
+More precisely, it addresses “how and in what way your academic, professional or personal background enables you to meet the objectives of the program and carry out the current research proposal” (CV-FRQ instructions).

-The first section of your narrative CV is an opportunity to highlight the expertise and experiences that are essential to your project, particularly those that may not be visible in a traditional CV.
-This is your opportunity to bring them forward.
-You’re not obliged to share details of your private life to do so, and probably shouldn’t unless you genuinely feel it adds meaningful context.
+The “personal statement” is your opportunity to highlight the expertise and experiences that are essential to your project, particularly those that may not be visible in a traditional CV.
+You’re not obliged to share details of your private life to do so, and probably shouldn’t unless you feel it adds meaningful context.

 There are many ways to approach this, and decisions about which one to use may in many cases come down to fitting that information into the limited space you have.
-But remember that the narrative CV has to be self-contained: all such citation information, in full, does need to be contained somewhere in your narrative CV.
+But remember that the narrative CV has to be self-contained: full citation information has to be contained within your narrative CV.
 You can’t refer to the bibliography you submit with your research proposal, and your traditional CV is not included in your application.

 Your personal statement is an introduction, and as long as you provide full information on a contribution later (article citation, exhibition details, policy document information, etc.), in the “contributions and experiences” section, you can mention it in your personal statement without providing it there.
 Another option is to finish your narrative CV with a numbered table of everything cited, and add an endnote number every time you mention a contribution listed there.
 Such a table could also be in a slightly reduced font-size, “as long as it is legible when the page is viewed at 100%” (Tri-agency formatting instructions).